luism-valdez/BeRealClone/README.md

-# Project 2 - BEeRealClone
+# Project 2 - BeRealClone

 Submitted by: luism-v